aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

         - service: dynamodb
 ```

+!!! warning "Existing accounts"
-Note: It is important to add the existing accounts that were upgraded from ASEA to the `deploymentTargets/excludedAccounts` list to avoid creating new VPC into the existing accounts.
+    It is important to add the existing accounts that were upgraded from ASEA to the `deploymentTargets/excludedAccounts` list to avoid creating new VPC into the existing accounts.

 ### Custom AWS Config Rules
 !!! note "convert-config warning message"